 The pictures show that there are some options for the styling text.
 There are four types of list styling: bullet list, number list, bulletless list and "on same row bullet list".

 Dragging files directly from the hard drive (or other storage device) of the computer you are using makes it easier to perform certain functions such as importing images of a certain type, converting Word documents and importing a zip package containing a backup of a single project.
 Drag zones are identified by the visual cue that appear in the form of a border and background change when a file, file or other qualifying element is overlaid on them.
-Visual cues aren't constantly present in the user interface as this would often be an unnecessary visual distraction.
+Visual cues aren't always present in the user interface as this would often be an unnecessary visual distraction.

 In the project managing view, the cover image for a project can be changed by dragging an image onto related panel, which is then also displayed in the project list view.
 Alternatively, the image can also be selected from a file list provided by the operating system used (also works on mobile devices).
 An image can also be drag'n'dropped from the "particular browsing" view, which will result in creating a new image for that purpose only.
-That all also applies to cover images of solutions with the difference that they are used in the public solution index instead of the project list view.
+That all also applies to cover images of solutions.
+There can be two different cover images per solution, where the rule is that if a solution has only one cover image, it will be used in appropriate size on both the solution index page and the front page of a solution, but if holding down the Ctrl key during the upload phase a different image will be saved as the solution index cover image.That all also applies to cover images of solutions with the difference that they are used in the public solution index instead of the project list view.

 In the text editing view, you can generate a new writing by dragging a newer or older Word file onto a table listing writings, which is automatically converted to text that is stripped from stylings.
 Plain text files can also be imported in the same way, i.e. there is no need to open the file with an editor installed on the operating system, copy text on the clipboard etc. When a plain text file is dropped to the writing table, it is possible to make the file be read using encoding ISO-8859-10 by pressing Shift key at the time of dropping.
+Web addresses can be dropped over the writings table in a few different views, with the result that the web address is processed using an external API to extract the name of the web page and its mildly AI-assisted inferred "relevant content", which is then saved as the name and content of a new writing.
+If either a redirectlink or an internallink is dropped over the writings table while pressing Shift, a new writing of either type is created.
+Some browsers have restrictions on which links can even be dragged, but many allow doing it e.g from address bar and bookmarks.

 In the alternative text editing view, you can also drop text content from plaintext or Word files into "sliced" parts of the writing, which will then be placed exactly where the text cursor is located in that "slice" at that time.